microsoft/dicom-server/docs/concepts/dicom.md

 ![resource-deployment](../images/dicom-deployment-architecture.png)

 - **Azure SQL**: Indexes a subset of the Medical Imaging Server for DICOM metadata to support queries and to maintain a queryable log of changes.
-- **App Service Plan**: Hosts the Medical Imaging Service for DICOM.
+- **App Service Plan**: Hosts the Medical Imaging Server for DICOM.
 - **Azure Key Vault**: Stores critical security information.
 - **Storage Account**: Blob Storage which persists all Medical Imaging Server for DICOM data and metadata.
 - **Application Insights** (optional): Monitors performance of Medical Imaging Server for DICOM.